Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 Harran Church ©Lifejourney4two

-This white, wooden church is a parish church and was built in 1874 to seat around 200 people.
-This stop is a good enough excuse to get out of the car and stretch the legs.
+This white, wooden church is a parish church built in 1874 to seat around 200 people.
+This stop is a good enough excuse to get out of the car and stretch your legs.

 white church with gravestones